kabartolo/launch-school/210_js/objects/notes.md

 * Use dot notation or bracket notation to get the value of an object property.
 Use dot notation when possible.
 * The key used in bracket notation must be a string.
 If it is a number, it will be converted by JS to a string.
 If it is a variable, JS will get its value and convert it to a string if necessary.

-* A property name can be any valid string, and a property value can be any valid expression.
+* A property name can be any valid string, and a **property value can be any valid expression**.

 * Use the reserved keyword `delete` to delete properties from objects.
 * Use a `for... in` loop to step through Object properties.
 Get all object properties with `Object.keys()`